 Unfortunately, in the City of Tamarac, Code Compliance is too busy to keep our city cleaned up during the week.

-Many times I have made calls to the city, only to be told by Code Compliance, that their weekend officer will take care of my request….on Saturday.
-Every week I pick several of these signs up myself and have quite the collection in my garage.
+Many times I have made calls to the city, only to be told by Code Compliance that their weekend officer will take care of my request on Saturday.
+Each week I pick several of these signs up myself and have quite the collection in my garage.

-I understand that Code Compliance has more to do than worry about these illegal signs, but I when I see how Coral Springs takes care of theirs on a daily basis, I can’t help but feel a little envious.
+I understand that Code Compliance has more to do than worry about these illegal signs, but I when I see how Coral Springs takes care of their issues on a daily basis, I can’t help but feel a little envious.

 What it also does is generate revenue for the city.
 Yes, you read that correctly.
 We could make revenue by fining the offenders!

 I suggested this over a month ago, however, I believe the City of Tamarac just likes to do things the same old way, “Don’t worry about these signs here all week, our weekend person will remove them.”